valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 Document generation provides an interface for generating documents that can be used within Valtimo.
 An implementation needs to be provided by another module, or the application that this is used in.

+### Flowmailer

+[Flowmailer](https://flowmailer.com/) is a SaaS mail solution that Valtimo can use to send transactional mail.
+By including this module in a Valtimo application it will be automatically set as the mail implementation to use.

 ### Form

 Form allows the use of Form.IO forms in Valtimo.
 Forms can be managed by using the provided endpoints, or loaded from